gdyuldin/x6100_base_patch/README.md

 ## Changelog:

+### r4:
+* Added ADC/DAC gain offset for different HW versions of the transceiver.
+Corresponding settings on R1CBU GUI is called "Output gain"

 ### r3:
 * Added adaptive notch filter (can be turned on using R1CBU since v0.30.0)
 * Added output gain control